xavugabla/phoenix_lakehouse/README.md

 This repository provides the **contracts and definitions** for a shared lakehouse platform:
 - GCS storage layout definitions (raw/bronze/silver/gold zones)
-- Iceberg catalog configuration (unified file-based/Hadoop catalog on GCS)
+- Iceberg catalog configuration (SQL catalog with SQLite for metadata)
 - Table contracts: schemas, table names, namespaces, partitioning
 - Minimal Python package exposing these definitions

 ## What This Repo Does

 ✅ Defines where data lives in GCS (zone paths)
-✅ Configures the unified Iceberg catalog (file-based on GCS)
+✅ Configures the Iceberg catalog (SQL/SQLite for metadata)
 ✅ Provides table contracts (names, zones, partitions)
 ✅ Exposes a clean Python API for consuming repositories